Sumitava Mukherjee | Humanities & Social Sciences

 Research Areas

-Judgment, Decision Making, Behavioral Science, Gains versus Losses, Valuation, Psychological science related to Water
+Judgment, Decision Making, Gains versus Losses, Psychology of water

 Academic Background